 - Discipline Covering discipline, suspension, expulsion, manifestation determination review.

-- Functional Behavior Assessment/Analysis A process for collecting data and analyzing the function of (ie- the reason why) a challenging behavior is occurring.
+- Functional Behavior Assessment/Analysis A process for collecting data and analyzing the reason why a challenging behavior is occurring.

 - Positive Behavioral Interventions & Supports A pro-active approach to addressing challenging behaviors that teaches positive behavior skills rather than just using punishment.

 - School-Wide Positive Behavioral Interventions & Supports A building-wide initiative to support all students in school.